Authorisations for infrastructure in protected areas

 - there is no reasonable alternative to the use.

-You can apply for an authority to build in protected areas by:
+You can apply for an authority to construct, operation and/or maintain infrastructure in a protected area by:

 - supplying an environment management plan

-- including a survey plan or A4 map.
+- including a survey plan, authority plan or A4 map.

 - fees for infrastructure and structure authorities under the Nature Conservation Act 1992